 TOPIC REPORTING REQUIREMENT APTAR'S RESPONSE GRI 201: E conomic Disclosures Management The reporting organization shall report how it manages economic performance using Disclosure 3-3 in GRI 3: Material Topics 2021.
 As a public company, we are required to report our results and file them with the U.S. Securities and Exchange Commission.
 We issue annual and quarterly financial statements that are filed publicly.
 Public financial statements are prepared on the accrual basis Generally Accepted Accounting Principles.
 We maintain processes and controls to collect, summarize and report financial transactions.
 Our processes and controls also support our tax filing requirements.
 We file annual tax returns for each legal entity or reporting group.
 The basis for reporting on our tax returns vary by jurisdiction.
 201-1 a.
-Direct economic value generated and distributed (EVG&D) on an accruals basis, including the basic components for the organization's global operations as listed below.
+Direct economic value generated and distributed (EVG&amp;D) on an accruals basis, including the basic components for the organization's global operations as listed below.
 If data are presented on a cash basis, report the justification for this decision in addition to reporting the following basic components: i.
 Direct economic value generated: revenues;ii.
 Economic value distributed: operating costs, employee wages and benefits, payments to providers of capital, payments to government by country, and community investments; iii.
 Economic value retained: 'direct economic value generated' less 'economic value distributed'. b.
-Where significant, report EVG&D separately at country, regional, or market levels, and the criteria used for defining significance. a.
+Where significant, report EVG&amp;D separately at country, regional, or market levels, and the criteria used for defining significance. a.
 AptarGroup 2022 Annual Report (PDF: page 44) b.
 We collect and evaluate this information, but we do not publicly disclose.
-SUSTAINABLE DEVELOPMENT GOALS 2 MARCH SUBJECT OF SCHOOLS AND STREET SUBJECT OF SCHOOLS AND SCHO
+SUSTAINABLE DEVELOPMENT GOALS 2 2500 5 600007 5 600007 7 7 7 7 7 7 7 7 7 7 7 7 7 7 7 7 7

 TOPIC REPORTING REQUIREMENT APTAR'S RESPONSE

-GRI 201: Ed conomic Disclosures
+GRI 201: Ed onomic Disclosures

 201-2 a.
 Risks and opportunities posed by climate change that have the potential to generate substantive changes in operations, revenue, or expenditure, including: a description of the risk or opportunity and its classification as either physical, regulatory, or other; a description of the impact associated with the risk or opportunity; the financial implications of the risk or opportunity before action is taken; the methods used to manage the risk or opportunity; the costs of actions taken to manage the risk or opportunity.
 Aptar responds to the CDP Climate Change questionnaire on an annual basis.
 Detailed information about our risks and opportunities posed by climate change are included within our response, a copy of which is available on the Aptar website.
 The response is made in accordance to the Task Force on Climate-related Financial Disclosures (TCFD).
 Aptar also publishes standalone TCFD every year.
+SUSTAINABLE DEVELOPMENT GOALS

 APTAR'S RESPONSE TOPIC REPORTING REQUIREMENT GRI 201: Economic Disclosures 201-3 a.
 If the benefit plan obligations and other retirement plan's liabilities See the AptarGroup 2022 Annual Report (PDF: pages 65-70).
 We are met by the organization's general resources, the estimated maintain our funding within the legal threshold. value of those liabilities. b.
-If a separate fund exists to pay the plan's pension liabilities: i. the extent to which the scheme's liabilities are estimated to be covered by the assets that have been set aside to meet them ii. the basis on which that estimate has been arrived at iii. when that estimate was made.
+If a separate fund exists to pay the plan's pension liabilities: i. the extent to which the scheme's liabilities are estimated to be covered by the assets that have been set aside to ii. the basis on which that estimate has been arrived at employer hopes to achieve full coverage. d.
+Percentage of salary contributed by employee or employer.